Upgrading Your 1968-1986 C10 Steering Box

 The End Result

 “After doing some corner carving in this truck with the new box, I have to say I love it.
 The truck is responsive now and way more confident.
-Even little things like turning into a parking spot are so much easier and require 3/4 of a turn instead of two full turns on the wheel like before,” exclaimed Nate.
+Even little things like turning into a parking spot are so much easier than before,” exclaimed Nate.
 An easy upgrade for less than $500.

 For more information hop on the Borgeson site or give them a call at (860) 482-8283